 Day 2: Fly to Lukla (2810m), trek to Phakding (2800m) — Approx 40 minutes flight, 4 hrs trek

-After early breakfast, meet your guide at the hotel who will transfer you to the airport for a short flight to Lukla.
-Lukla is the starting point of the Everest Base Camp Trekking .
-The flight takes about 40 minutes and offers your bird’s eye view of terraced fields, lush forest and the diverse topography of Nepal.
+After breakfast, meet your guide at the hotel, who will transfer you to the airport for a short flight to Lukla.
+Lukla is the starting point of the Everest Base Camp Trekking.
+The flight takes about 40 minutes and offers your bird’s eye view of terraced fields, lush forests, and the diverse topography of Nepal.
 You can also enjoy breathtaking views of the high mountain peaks of the Himalayas as you leave Kathmandu Valley.

-Be prepared for the adventurous landing as many have described Lukla Airport as one of the most difficult airports to land.
-The slightly inclined airfield sits on a cliff above the Dudhkoshi River valley leaving pilots no room for error.
+Be prepared for the adventurous landing, as many have described Lukla Airport as one of the most challenging airports to land.
+The slightly inclined airfield sits on a cliff above the Dudhkoshi River valley, leaving pilots no room for error.

 We will have lunch in one of them before continuing our trek to Phakding.
-Lookout for mani walls and prayer wheels on the trail which reflect the amazing Buddhist heritage of the region.
+Look out for mani walls and prayer wheels on the trail, which reflect the fantastic Buddhist heritage of the region.
 Phakding is a beautiful village seated on the banks of the Dudhkoshi River.
 There are plenty of lodges and teahouses on both sides of the river.

 Day 3: Trek to Namche Bazaar (3440m) — Approx 5-6 hrs

 We will resume walking after having breakfast at your teahouse.
 After crossing the Dudhkoshi River on a suspension bridge, the trail is on the right side of the river.
-The trail passes through the settlements of Toktok and Bengkar before crossing the river and making a short climb to Monjo.
+The trail passes through the settlements of Toktok and Bengkar before crossing the river and doing a short climb to Monjo.
 We will get the first view of Mt Thamserku from Bengkar.
 Monjo is a popular stopover on the Everest trail.
-Some trekkers spend a night here instead of Phakding so that they can climb the uphill trail to Namche Bazaar in the morning time.
+Some trekkers spend a night here instead of Phakding to climb the uphill trail to Namche Bazaar in the morning.
 The Sagarmatha National Park area begins from Monjo village.
-We will show our permits at the check post of the national park, exit Monjo village and head toward Namche Bazaar.
+We will show our permits at the national park check post, exit Monjo village, and head toward Namche Bazaar.

-The walk is difficult but you will forget your pain after you reach the beautiful village of Namche Bazaar where we will spend two nights.
+The walk is challenging, but you will forget your pain after you reach the beautiful village of Namche Bazaar, where we will spend two nights.
 We will explore the beautiful settlement of Namche Bazaar in the evening.
 Namche Bazaar has everything that a tourist looks for.
 There are many coffee shops and bakeries.
 It even boasts of a discotheque in the high season.